 If the only research you are doing is usability testing, you might be wasting time and money.
 For example, you could build a salt shaker that is wifi enabled, but is that the best use of time?
 Probably not.
 This might seem obvious to you from an outsider’s perspective, but it wasn’t to SMALT.

 Running an organization is about prioritizing, because we don’t have unlimited resources.
 Research helps us prioritize and exploratory research helps us pick the right problem from the start to solve.
+Spend more time in the problem space than the solution space even if it doesn’t feel comfortable.
+It’ll pay back, I promise.

 “I know UX and want to dive deeper.”